ministryofjustice/analytical-platform/README.md

 (placeholder) -->

-## Editing and publishing the Technocal Docs
+## Editing and publishing the Technical Documentation

 The [published](https://technical-documentation.data-platform.service.justice.gov.uk/)
 documentation is created by editing `*.html.md.erb` files,